Gwladys Nocera

-Gwladys Nocera (born 22 May 1975) is a French professional golfer who formerly played on the Ladies European Tour and the LPGA Tour.
+Gwladys Nocera (born 22 May 1975) is a French professional golfer.
+She formerly played on the Ladies European Tour and the LPGA Tour.

-Amateur career
+Early life and amateur career

-Nocera was born in Moulins, Allier.
+In 1975, Nocera was born in Moulins, Allier.
 She is of Portuguese descent.

-She had a successful amateur career.
+Nocera had a successful amateur career.
 She finished runner up at the 1998 British Ladies Amateur Championship, was a member of the victorious European championship French team in 1999 and the youngest ever winning captain in the 2000 Espirito Santo Trophy (World Amateur Golf Team Championships).
-She was a playing member of the 2002 French Espirito Santo Trophy team.
+Nocera was a playing member of the 2002 French Espirito Santo Trophy team.

+In 2001, she graduated from New Mexico State University.

-She was runner up at the 2002 French Amateur Championship, 2002 French International Champion and 2002 German International champion.
-She holds a degree in international business from New Mexico State University.
+Nocera was runner-up at the 2002 French Amateur Championship, 2002 French International Champion, and 2002 German International champion.

 Professional career

-Nocera turned professional at the relatively late age of twenty-seven and finished ninth at the 2002 Ladies European Tour Qualifying School to win a place on the tour for the following season.
+In 2002, Nocera turned professional at the relatively late age of twenty-seven.
+She finished ninth at the 2002 Ladies European Tour Qualifying School to win a place on the tour for the following season.
 After a modest start she improved dramatically in 2005, when she finished fourth on the Order of Merit and made her Solheim Cup debut where she beat Cristie Kerr in her singles match.

-In 2006 her career took another upward turn.
+In 2006, her career took another upward turn.
 She started the year representing France at the Women's World Cup of Golf with Karine Icher.
 She scored her first three Ladies European Tour tournament victories at the Ladies Swiss Open, the BMW Ladies Italian Open and the Catalonia Ladies Masters.
 She also played in her first women's major tournament, the Kraft Nabisco Championship.
 She finished second on the New Star Money list being beaten only by Laura Davies the holder of the record number of money list wins and was voted Players’ Player of the Year by her fellow Ladies European Tour professionals.

 On 20 January 2008, at the fourth Women's World Cup of Golf in Sun City, South Africa, team France with Nocera and Virginie Lagoutte-Clément finished fifth, seven shots behind winning South Korean team Jiyai Shin and Ji Eun-hee over 54 holes.

 In 2009, Nocera earned her LPGA Tour card at LPGA Q-School and at the age of 34 was a rookie and an LPGA Tour member the following season.
 She played the LPGA Tour full-time in 2010 and 2011, reaching a career best second place at the 2010 CVS/Pharmacy LPGA Challenge.